 It's hard to enjoy spring's greenery when you can't stop sneezing.
-One or all 3 of these hay fever treatments can bring allergy relief.
+These 3 hay fever treatments can bring allergy relief.

 James L. Sublett, M.D., allergist and immunologist at the University of Louisville School of Medicine, Louisville, KY